abi5090/terraform/ecs/README.md

 terraform apply
 ```

-Drop me anote or open an issue if something doesn't work out.
+Drop me a note or open an issue if something doesn't work out.

-Cheers!
+Cheers! :thumbsup: